tommythorn/tt08-maxbw/README.md

 ![](../../workflows/gds/badge.svg) ![](../../workflows/docs/badge.svg) ![](../../workflows/test/badge.svg) ![](../../workflows/fpga/badge.svg)

+# Status

+TNT was not able to bring this up so delays may have been too small (was always a risk due to lack of timing analysis), but as of 20251112 a tt08 board is on its way to for my own bringup.

 # A simple asynchronous multiplier example

 This design emits a sequence of `r` = x^2+x, for x=0,1,2,... on the